jgaurilo/SmokeScreen/README.md

 # Main Configuration
 The configuration file `smokescreen.conf` is well documented with how things must be configured.

-# Sonarr and Radarr Configuration
-The `sonarr.cache` and `radarr.cache` files outline the configuration requirements for Sonarr/Radarr if you wish to use them.
-On the 'Connect' tab of the settings page, add a custom script that points at `sonarr.cache` in Sonarr on `Download` and `Upgrade` and one in Radarr that points at `radarr.cache` that notifies on `Download` and `Upgrade`.
-Scanning in to Plex will NOT occur without this.

 # Required Local Folders
 Note: these match the default configuration supplied